NWC to improve old infrastructure

 |

-FOR the 2022/23 fiscal year, National Water Commission (NWC) will continue efforts to improve the aged infrastructure and expand the coverage of its network across the island to enhance service delivery and ensure revenue sustainability.
+KINGSTON, Jamaica — For the 2022/23 fiscal year, the National Water Commission (NWC) says it will remain committed in its efforts to improve the aged infrastructure and expand the coverage of its network across the island, to enhance service delivery and ensure revenue sustainability.

 Focus will also be placed on the Port Royal distribution main replacement and sewage treatment plant, which is required to support the development plans for Port Royal.